alexpereyra/beast_mode_videolyzer/README.md

 # step one

 - I will be leveraging Amazon Rekognition to see what kind of information I can get with it.

+# current progress.

+- using ipython to interactively use recognition service.
+- created bucket to upload videos to.
+- tested calls outputs to see what data would be useful to parse for later use.
+- details of call can be seen in the 'beast.py' file